 The concept of hardcore Christian metal music is not a new one – thrash bands like Vengeance Rising and Deliverance were contemporaries of Metallica and Anthrax.
 However, the lyrics sung by those old-school bands could be understood, so that its message of love and salvation could be detected.

-Listeners don’t have that luxury with unblack metal; the growling vocals make the words incoherent, which kind of renders the entire genre pointless.
+Listeners don’t have that luxury with unblack metal; the snarling, grunted vocals make the words incoherent, which kind of renders the entire genre pointless.

 I started that at 35 seconds so you can get right to the action without the dramatic intro.
 I want to waste as little time on this stuff as possible.

 There's nothing inherently wrong with metal songs about pirates.
 Historically speaking, a pirate's life is about as metal as you can get, maybe second only to the viking life.
-But when pirate stuff is the only thing you sing about, things tend to get weird.
+But when pirate stuff is the only thing you sing about, things tend to get weird in order to not get boring.

 Believe it or not, the genre has been around a lot longer than you think.
-Its roots trace back to 1987, when a band called Running Wild decided to write some songs based on history, including some pirate-based material.
-These songs inadvertently launched a movement that’s still chugging along 30 years later.
+Its roots trace back to 1987, when a German band called Running Wild decided to write some songs based on history, including some pirate-based material.
+These songs inadvertently launched a movement that’s still chugging along 30 years later (though it shouldn't be).

 It should be noted that there has been some mutation to the genre.
 The Running Wild material contained lyrics that depicted a far more accurate description of the treachery of pirate life.
 These days, however, the lyrics are far more romanticized and fictionalized, which somehow makes the subgenre more ridiculous.